ChristianGroentved/TIL/GCP/cloud-run-access-only-internal-network.md

   --project=es-prod-6c2a
 ```

-The create a backend service and connect the NEG to it
+The, create a backend service and connect the NEG to it
 ```shell
 gcloud compute backend-services create hello-world-backend-service \
   --load-balancing-scheme INTERNAL_MANAGED \